andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 # I need a Kubernetes cluster, again

 I am using a lot of my spare time playing around with my lab exploring different topics.
 Very much of that time again is spent with Kubernetes.
-So many times have I deployed a new Kubernetes cluster, then after some time decommissioned it again.
+It has been so many times have I deployed a new Kubernetes cluster, then after some time decommissioned it again.
 They way I have typically done it is using a Ubuntu template I have created, cloned it, manually adjusted all clones as needed, then manually installed Kubernetes.
-This takes a lot of times overall and it also stops me doing certain tasks as sometimes I just think nah.. not again.
+This takes a lot of time overall and it also stops me doing certain tasks as sometimes I just think nah.. not again.
 Maybe another day and I do something else instead.
-Now has the time come to automate these tasks so I can look forward to everytime I need a new Kubernetes cluster.
+And, when a human being is set to do a repetive task it is destined to fail at some stage, forgot a setting, why is this one vm not working as the other vms and so on.
+Now the time has come to automate these tasks with the following goal in mind:

+- Reduce deployment time to a minum
+- Eliminate human errors
+- Consistent outcome every time
+- Make it even more fun to deploy a Kubernetes cluster

 I have been running Home Assistant for many years, there I have a bunch of automations automating all kinds of things in my home which just makes my everyday life a bit happier.
 Most of these automations just work in the background doing their stuff as a good automation should.
 Automating my lab deployments is something I have been thinking of getting into several times, and now I decided to get this show started.
 So, as usual, a lot of tinkering, trial and error until I managed to get something working the way I wanted.
-Probably room for improvement in several areas, that is something I will most likely use my time on post this blog post also.
+Probably room for improvement in several areas, that is something I will most likely use my time on "post" this blog post.
 Speaking of blog post, after using some time on this I had to create a blog post on it.
 My goal later on is a fully automated lab from VM creation, Kubernetes runtime, and applications.
-And when they are decommisioned I can easily spin up everything with preserving persistent data etc. Lets see.
+And when they are decommisioned I can easily spin up everything again with persistent data etc. Lets see.

 For now, this post will cover what I have done and configured so far to be able to automatically deploy the VMs for my Kubernetes clusters then the provisioning of Kubernetes itself.

 ## My lab

 My lab consists of two fairly spec'ed servers with a bunch of CPU cores, a lot of RAM, and a decent amount of SSDs.
-Networkingwise they are using 10GB ethernet.
-When it comes to power usage they are kind of friendly to my electricity bill with my "required" vms running on them, but can potentially ruin that if I throw a lot of stuff at them to chew on.
+In regards to network they are using 10GB ethernet.
+In terms of power usage they are kind of friendly to my electricity bill with my "required" vms running on them, but can potentially ruin that if I throw a lot of stuff at them to chew on.

 <img src=images/image-20240115152236095.png style="width:400px" />